-The battle Mental Ray VS V-Ray started many years ago and it seems that v-ray won in any aspect since some years ago to nowadays.
+The battle Mental Ray VS V-Ray started many years ago and it seems that v-ray won in any aspect so far.
 Mental Ray had a very slow development in the last 4-5 years and it didn't get any exciting new feature or update.
 Anyway Mental Ray 2017 puts on the table some very good features at a cheaper price than V-ray.
-We are going to compare these render engines in various aspects, this is a work in progress review so I will add more tests in the future.
+We are going to compare these render engines in various aspects, this is a work in progress review, so I will add more tests in the future.

 Let's present the contenders:

 Mental Ray is a feature-rich, programmable, biased ray-tracing render engine.
 It has been used by the industry and professionals for over 28 years (the first release have been built in 1989 by Mental Images), Mental Ray has become a standard for photo realistic rendering across the film, visual effects, and design industries (Hulk, The Matrix Reloaded & Revolutions, Star Wars: Episode II – Attack of the Clones, The Day After Tomorrow and Poseidon are just few examples of products made using Mental Ray).
 In 2003 Mental Images was awarded an Academy Award for their contributions to the mental ray rendering software for motion pictures.